 9. How will you resolve disagreements?

 Disagreements are inevitable with business partnerships.
-They’ll be easier to resolve, however, if both partners know how the other prefers to handle conflict.
+However, they’ll be easier to resolve if both partners know how the other prefers to handle conflict.
 For example, while one partner might prefer to solve disagreements right away, the other might need more time to process the issue and think of a solution.
 One partner might also have a mentor or industry idol that they look to for guidance.
 All in all, you’re just trying to get a sense of how your potential partner will react to those taut moments.

 10. How will you settle legal disputes with one another?